tlk2392/Live-project/README.md

 # Live-project
 Live project for school
-Code snip of what I was assigned to work on for live project webpage.
+Code snip of what I was assigned to edit for project website